Bishnu324/Bishnu324.github.io/readme.md

 I'm an experienced Data Analyst and Geospatial Enthusiast specializing in transforming complex datasets into actionable insights using Python, Power BI, and GIS tools.
 My unique blend of data analytics and agriculture/environmental domain knowledge allows me to deliver impactful solutions across diverse projects.

-When I'm not analyzing data, I enjoy exploring agritechnology and designing visualizations that bring data to life.

 ---

 <div align="center">